HazarFatihAkman/Spotify.Tracker/README.md

+# Spotify.Tracker

-# Spotify.Tracker (That's not officall, that's a personal use only project)
+> That's not officall, that's a personal use only project.

 ### What's Coming?
 - [x] Use spotify api instead of cmd